-The following table presents available-for-sale financial assets that are valued at historical cost as of March 31, 2015 and December 31, 2014:
+The following table presents available-for-sale financial assets that are valued at historical cost as of December 31, 2015 and 2014:

-Category Marc h 31, 2015 December 31, 2014 Available-for-sale financial assets 1 ₩ 1,643 ₩ 1,643
+Category 2015 2014 Available-for-sale financial assets 1 ₩ 1,634 ₩ 1,643

 1 The available-for-sale financial assets are unlisted equities.
 As these assets do not have a quoted price in an active market and their fair value cannot be measured reliably, these instruments are measured at cost.